 How smarter plastic packaging helps to reduce food waste

-Food loss and waste represents 8.2% of all greenhouse gas emissions
+Food loss & waste represents 8.2% of greenhouse gas emissions

 Reducing food waste

-According to the World Wildlife Fund for Nature, “packaging plays a critical role in protecting products and resources, and often helps reduce and prevent waste – especially when it comes to food.”
-2.
+According to the article "Pack it in" published by the World Wildlife Fund for Nature, “packaging plays a critical role in protecting products and resources, and often helps reduce and prevent waste – especially when it comes to food.”

 While traditional polyethylene (PE) films help some, they lead to more wasted food than multi-layer films that combine PE with polyamide 6 (PA6), because the oxygen barrier and puncture resistance properties of PE films do not come close to the performance of multi-layer PE/PA6 films.